michelaka/MachineLearning/README.md

         a = 0
 ```

-this has proven remarkably successfull as the model is able to balance the pole indefinately.
+This has proven remarkably successfull as the model is able to balance the pole indefinately.

 We make use of the following:
 * Markov Decision Process